rbeltran076/budgeting/README.md

 panel serve dvis.py
 ```

-Open a web browser and go to the provided URL to access the data visualization dashboard.
+Open a web browser and go to the provided URL in the terminal output to access the data visualization dashboard.